jiawei397/nest-docs/docs/documentation/02_controllers.en-US.md

 ```

 :::info
-To create a controller using the CLI, simply execute `nest g` and then choose `Controller`.
+To create a controller using the CLI, simply execute `nests g` and then choose `Controller`.
 :::

 The `@Get()` HTTP request method decorator precedes the `findAll()` method, informing Nest to create a handler for a specific HTTP request endpoint.
 The endpoint corresponds to the HTTP request method (in this case, GET) and the route path.